couchbaselabs/docs-ng/content/couchbase-manual-2.2/appendix-release-notes.markdown

 - CRAM-MD5 support for SASL authentication on Couchbase Server.
 See Providing SASL Authentication.
 See [Couchbase Developer Guide 2.2, Providing SASL Authentication](http://docs.couchbase.com/couchbase-devguide-2.2/#providing-sasl-authentication)
 - Ability to reset password for Administrator using the CLI command.
-See [CLI Tools](#couchbase-cli-tool).
+See [cbreset_password Tool](#couchbase-admin-cbreset_password).

 **Fixes in 2.2**